Notes on Lie symmetry group methods for differential equations: Reduction of order for ordinary differential equations

 The form of \eqref{sol-nonl} is not changed by the linear transformation $\tilde{y}=py+q$.
-The arbitrary coefficient $F(y)$ gets changed into $ \tilde{F}(\tilde{y})=pf(\frac{\tilde{y}-q}{p}) $.
+The arbitrary coefficient $F(y)$ gets changed into $ \tilde{F}(\tilde{y})=pF(\frac{\tilde{y}-q}{p}) $.
 By a suitable choice of $p$ and $q$ we can set $M=1$ and $\delta=0$.

 The two-dimensional symmetry algebra makes reduction of the original equation possible to quadratures by methods of differential invariants or canonical coordinates.
-We consider the case $k\not=-1$ with two-parameter symmetry group generated by The function $F$ in the invariant ODE \eqref{ode} is given by
+We consider the case $k\not=-1$ with two-parameter symmetry group generated by